lammps/lammps/doc/src/Developer_unittest.rst

     env TEST_ARGS=-v ctest -R ^MolPairStyle:lj_cut_coul_long -V

-It is recommended to configure the build with ``-D BUILD_SHARED_LIBS=on`` to shorten the build time during recompilation.
+It is recommended to configure the build with ``-D BUILD_SHARED_LIBS=on`` and use a custom linker to shorten the build time during recompilation.
 Installing `ccache` in your development environment helps speed up recompilation by caching previous compilations and detecting when the same compilation is being done again.
+Please see :doc:`Build_development` for further details.